0 Comment

 It is quite common for people buying a car to understand their needs and motivation for buying the car.

-Whether the car is meant primarily for family rides, office commutes, or long road trips?
+Is the car primarily meant for family rides, office commutes, or long road trips?

 Which aspects are more critical – power, fuel efficiency, comfort, safety, styling, or design?

-In each case, a perfect car would be the one that would fulfill the specific needs of the buyer.
+In each case, a perfect car would fulfill the buyer’s specific needs.

-Also, buyers might consider the likely changes in their needs in the future.
+Also, buyers might consider the likely changes in their needs.

 2. Deciding on the Budget